 PROPONENT: Friends of Kootenay Lake Stewardship Society

-The current project scales up the KLLCF-funded 2022 restoration of an adjacent pond within the wetland complex, leveraging existing data, methodology, and partnerships.
-The 2022 project addressed a critical population sink for western toads and has achieved all outlined goals to date.
-However, the extent of this restored wetland is small.
-It is critical that the wetland area be expanded to increase productive habitat, not only for breeding western toads, but for a diversity of wildlife species.
-The proposed project is a direct conservation action that will restore and protect 0.3 ha of degraded wetland habitat in Sunshine Bay Regional Park by restoring two small wetland basins located 50m and 15m from the initial restoration site, combating invasive reed canary grass monoculture, and installing habitat features for amphibians, reptiles and birds.
+Note that previous RDCK LCF funding supported the restoration of an adjacent pond within the wetland complex, leveraging existing data, methodology, and partnerships.
+Previous work addressed a critical population sink for western toads and was expanded to increase productive habitat, not only for breeding western toads, but for a diversity of wildlife species.
+Overall, 0.5 hectares ha of degraded wetland habitat in Sunshine Bay Regional Park was improved by restoring two small wetland basins located 50m and 15m from the initial restoration site, combating invasive reed canary grass monoculture, and installing habitat features for amphibians, reptiles and birds.

 PHOTO & VIDEO: Friends of Kootenay Lake Stewardship Society